-Co-requisite Modules: MA-111 Lecturer(s): Prof ECM Crooks
+Co-requisite Modules: MA-111

 Format: 33 hours: This will be a mixture of sessions which may include for example lectures, quizzes, exercises.

 11 hours: In Person Interactive Small Group Sessions.
 This will be an examples class.
 If it is not possible to deliver these sessions in person then they will take place as Live Online Teaching.